 Promotion workflows are also worth adopting at most companies, as they give you multiple chances to catch errors before

-for deploying application code (i.e., apps written in Java, Ruby, Python, JavaScript, etc.), promotion workflows can
+for deploying only application code (apps written in Java, Ruby, Python, JavaScript, etc.), promotion workflows can

-also be used to deploy infrastructure code (i.e., OpenTofu, Pulumi, CloudFormation).
+also be used to deploy infrastructure code (OpenTofu, Pulumi, CloudFormation).
 With infrastructure code,

 deployments are fairly binary: either you make an infrastructure change, or you don’t; either you create (or delete!)

 that database, or you don’t.
-There’s no gradual rollout, no feature toggles, no canaries, etc. That makes
+There are no gradual rollouts, no feature toggles, no canaries.
+That makes

 infrastructure deployments harder and riskier.
 To mitigate these risks, you typically rely on promotion workflows, so

 output) before deploying.
-You’ll see an example of this later in this blog post.
+You’ll see an example of this in #deployment_pipelines next.

 A deployment pipeline is the process you use to go from an idea to live code that affects your users.
 It consists of all the steps you must go through on the way to release.
 Deployment pipelines are different at every company, as they are effectively capturing your company’s processes, policies, and requirements as code, but most pipelines include the following: